 - The American Society of Podiatric Medical Assistants: Podiatric Medical Assistant, Certified

-Eligibility between certifying bodies varies somewhat, although most recognize the completion of a medical assistant program for eligibility.
-To earn a national credential, you are typically required to take and pass a medical assistant examination.
+Eligibility between certifying bodies varies somewhat, although most recognize the completion of an accredited medical assistant program for eligibility.
+You’ll take and pass a certification exam to earn one of the above national credentials.

 Step 3.
 Explore the Medical Assisting Profession and Get a Job